-- 25. The policies of the NPPP and SPP set out how proposals outwith the boundaries of the National Park should be considered in terms of effects on the Park. - 26.
-Policy 3.3 of the NPPP sets out a test for considering effects on the Park, in that large scale wind turbines are inappropriate outside the Park where they 'significantly adversely affect its landscape character or special landscape qualities'.
-If a proposal fails policy 3.3, it would also be in conflict with policy 1.3, which seeks to conserve and enhance the SLQs. - 27.
-Paragraph 212 of SPP sets out that "development that affects a National Park... should only be permitted where: - the objectives of designation and the overall integrity of the area will not be compromised; or - any significant adverse effects on the qualities for which the area has been designated are clearly outweighed by social, environmental or economic benefits of national importance." - 28.
-In the policy context of the NPPP and SPP, consideration is required of the effects of the proposed development, on landscape character and the SLQs, both alone and cumulatively with other wind farms in the surrounding area. - 29.
-There are a number of existing and consented wind farms in the area surrounding the proposed wind farm, as shown on page 2 of this report.
-Adding the proposed Berry Burn extension wind farm to the baseline would not significantly add to the level of effects on the SLQs that are already occurring. - 30.
-As identified in paragraph 7 of this report, there would be a limited amount of visibility from within the Park and, where there is visibility, it is in areas that already have visibility of existing and consented wind farms as well as being at some distance (approximately 20 40km) from the proposed wind farm.
+- 22. The policies of the NPPP and SPP set out how proposals outwith the boundaries of the National Park should be considered in terms of effects on the Park. - 23.
+Policy 3.3a of the NPPP sets out a test for considering effects on the landscapes of the National Park, in that large scale wind turbines are inappropriate outside the Park where they 'significantly adversely affect its landscape character or special landscape qualities'.
+If a proposal fails policy 3.3a, it would also be in conflict with policy 1.3, which seeks to conserve and enhance the SLQs.

-- 31. While there are a number of existing and consented wind farms in the area to the north-east of the National Park (as shown on page 2), which the proposed wind farm adds to, it is not considered that the proposed wind farm alone or in combination with other existing or consented wind farms will significantly adversely affect the landscape character or SLQs of the National Park. - 32.
-As a result, the proposed wind farm is considered to comply with national planning policies that seek to safeguard National Parks, as well as NPPP policy 3.3 (and so 1.3).
-Therefore, it considered that CNPA should not object to the proposed wind farm development. - 33.
-Nonetheless, there is merit in seeking to reduce the magnitude of change where this is possible, as suggested by NatureScot.
-It is therefore recommended that CNPA supports the mitigation measures proposed by NatureScot, as their implementation would benefit the National Park.
+- 24. Paragraph 212 of SPP sets out that "development that affects a National Park... should only be permitted where: - a) the objectives of designation and the overall integrity of the area will not be compromised; or - b) any significant adverse effects on the qualities for which the area has been designated are clearly outweighed by social, environmental or economic benefits of national importance." - 25.
+In the policy context of the NPPP and SPP, consideration is required of the effects of the proposed development, on landscape character and the SLQs, both alone and cumulatively with other wind farms in the surrounding area. - 26.
+While there are a number of existing and consented wind farms in the area to the north-east of the National Park (as shown on page 2), which the proposed wind farm adds to, it is not considered that the proposed wind farm alone or in combination with other existing or consented wind farms will significantly adversely affect the landscape character or SLQs of the National Park. - 27.
+As a result, the proposed wind farm is considered to comply with national planning policies that seek to safeguard National Parks, as well as NPPP policies 3.3a and 1.3.
+Therefore, it recommended that CNPA should not object to the proposed wind farm development.